 HIS CATALOGUE, issued in the spring of each year, is intended to give such a description of the work of the University and such a digest of its rules as are needed by the students.
-Neither the courses announced nor the rules given are valid beyond the academic year.
 By the end of the academic year a new catalogue will have been issued superseding all previous catalogues.
 The catalogue year will begin on June 1 each year.